PyLink/PyLink/docs/technical/writing-plugins.md

 ### Bot commands

-For plugins that interact with regular users, you can simply write commands for the PyLink bot.
+For plugins that interact with regular users, you can also write commands for the PyLink bot, or [create service bots with their own command set](services-api.md).
+This section only details the former:

 Plugins can add commands by including something like `utils.add_cmd(testcommand, "hello")`.
 Here, `testcommand` is the name of your function, and `hello` is the (optional) name of the command.
 If no command name is specified, it will use the same name as the function.
 Now, your command function will be called whenever someone PMs the PyLink client with the command (e.g. `/msg PyLink hello`, case-insensitive).